 • Optional font server parameters

-You need to supply these parameters if you want the workstation to
+You need to supply these parameters if you wa

 obtain its fonts on a network server.
-Ask your system administrator if you need to configure these parameters.
+Ask your sy you need to configure these parameters. stem administrator if

+J

 Font server name

 Font server IP address

-Turning on the Power
+turning on the power